AdnanHodzic/auto-cpufreq/README.md

 **Q:** If after installing auto-cpufreq you're (still) experiencing:
 * high CPU temperatures
-* CPU is not scaling to minimum/maximum frequencies
+* CPU not scaling to minimum/maximum frequencies
 * suboptimal CPU performance

-**A:** If you're using `intel_pstate/amd-pstate` CPU management driver, consider changing it to `acpi-cpufreq`.
+**A:** If you're using the `intel_pstate/amd-pstate` CPU management driver, consider changing it to `acpi-cpufreq`.

 This can be done by editing the `GRUB_CMDLINE_LINUX_DEFAULT` params in `/etc/default/grub`.
 For instance:

 ```
     sudo nano /etc/default/grub
-    # make sure you have nano installed, or you can use your favorite text editor.
+    # make sure you have nano installed, or you can use your favorite text editor
 ```

 For Intel users: